anikm1987/automation-ansible/Readme.md

 - Docker & docker-compose install
 - operations folder contains roles to configure local machine
 - Added Test folder to test it with docker
+- Added dev folder to start managed nodes for development using docker compose

 TODO: